kwongliik/areaofrectangle/README.md

-# radius
+# Rectangle
-area of circle
+Calculate area of circle